-In this blog post, I will share everything that you need to know about Mount Pulag, like what to expect, requirements, what to bring, the best time to go, and other tips.
+In this blog post, I will share everything you need to know about Mount Pulag, like what to expect, requirements, what to bring, the best time to go, and other tips.
 (A checklist of things to bring when going for a hike in Mount Pulag is included in this post)

 Where is Mount Pulag?